Special Reasons Hearing

 - Using a Mobile Phone Whilst Driving

 In certain circumstances, it is possible to avoid a compulsory Driving Ban or penalty points from being endorsed upon your driving licence.
 If ‘Special Reasons’ are applicable to your case, you can avoid being disqualified from driving or having penalty points endorsed.
-If you would like to know more about Special Reasons and whether a Special Reasons Hearing will be applicable to your driving offence, complete our Enquiry Form or call 0345 222 9955 to speak with one of our Driving Offence Solicitors.
+If you would like to know more about Special Reasons and whether this type of hearing will be applicable to your offence, then complete our Enquiry Form or call 0345 222 9955 to speak with one of our specialist motoring solicitors.

 Statute – What is the Law?